The Santos Tour Down Under is the first stop for the world's best cycling teams and riders, and is the opening event of the UCI WorldTour.

 The Santos Tour Down Under is home to the largest Festival of Cycling in the southern hemisphere, with a range of associated events, mass-participation rides for kids and adults, street parties and live music combining to create a massive party atmosphere across South Australia.

 The Santos Tour Down Under invites the whole state to the party by taking the race through South Australian regions.
-The race typically starts and concludes with exciting Adelaide city street circuits, with stages 1-5 being held in regional South Australia.
+The race typically starts within the exciting Adelaide city street circuits, with the following stages predominantly being held in regional South Australia.

 The Santos Tour Down Under provides a significant contribution to the state's tourism industry and showcases the attractions of South Australia to the world through global television coverage.